-The sun is shining, we’re officially out and about again, and all we wanna do is eat, drink, repeat.
+The sun might not be shining, but we’re making the most of the start of the summer season, and all we wanna do is eat, drink, repeat.
 But with our newfound excitement comes ample arguments over where to eat – which is where the beauty of food halls comes in.
 Fancy bao buns but your mate wants pizza?
 These super social spots are perfect for eliminating those food-related fights.
 Here’s our guide to the best food halls and markets to try in Manchester.

 1. Society MCR

-New kid on the block Society MCR is finally open, with Northern brewery Vocation at the helm.
+Society MCR is opened just last year, with Northern brewery Vocation at the helm.
 The taproom and food hall has a number of spaces to enjoy throughout the venue, including the bustling food hall (complete with communal-style benches for reunions with friends), an outdoor patio, a lounge area, a Vocation bar and a mezzanine.
 There, guests can expect vendors such as Vocation themselves, Dokes Pizzeria (created by the team behind Elnecot), Slap and Pickles burgers, Manzoku Street Food and more.
 Society MCR, 100 Barbirolli Square, M2 3BD.

 2. Mackie Mayor